Table of Contents

 To aid the healing process, Solara Mental Health provides a thorough, specialized schizophrenia treatment in San Diego designed to address symptoms and lay the groundwork for lasting psychological health.

 The program begins with an in-depth assessment, including consultations with friends, family, and outpatient care providers.
-The evaluation gives our clinicians a complete understanding of each client’s history, symptoms, and needs.
+The evaluation gives our clinicians a complete understanding of each veteran’s history, symptoms, and needs.

 Our skilled staff then utilizes a combination of individual psychotherapy, group therapy, holistic therapies, and carefully created medication.
 Patients here learn important skills for coping with their illness.

-Our intensive inpatient treatment will help clients start to integrate into the world around them and come to lead fulfilling peaceful lives.
+Our intensive inpatient treatment will help veterans start to integrate into the world around them and come to lead fulfilling peaceful lives.

-While our clients make considerable and rapid improvements, schizophrenia is often a long-term condition.
-Through years of experience, our mental health treatment center has learned how to provide the entire spectrum of care for our clients.
+While our veterans make considerable and rapid improvements, schizophrenia is often a long-term condition.
+Through years of experience, our mental health treatment center has learned how to provide the entire spectrum of care for our veterans.

 Contact us now to start the healing process.